cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

     description: 'egress for Kafka'
     ~~~

-1. Use ruby (or another technique), to compile human-editable YAML into API-parsable JSON:
+1. Use Ruby (or another technique), to compile human-editable YAML into API-parsable JSON:

     {% include_cached copy-clipboard.html %}
     ~~~shell